 A breach of duty of care can result from negligent advice and/or a negligent action.

-Payment of compensation as a result of negligence can only be considered if FaHCSIA, DEEWR, Centrelink, Medicare Australia or the ATO have breached its duty to exercise reasonable care.
-The payment is made under regulation 9 of the Financial Management and Accountability Regulations 1997 (FMAR).
+Payment of compensation as a result of negligence can only be considered if DSS, Department of Education, DHS or the ATO have breached its duty to exercise reasonable care.
+The payment is made under Financial Management and Accountability Regulations 1997 (FMAR) regulation 9.

-The majority of decisions made under family assistance law are decisions that are subject to a right of review and these are determined by this legislative mechanism, rather than being settled under regulation 9 of the FMAR.
-Therefore, if negligent advice is given and/or a negligent action occurs, it will rarely result in a common law duty of care and settlement under regulation 9 of the FMAR.
+The majority of decisions made under family assistance law are decisions that are subject to a right of review and these are determined by this legislative mechanism, rather than being settled under FMAR regulation 9.
+Therefore, if negligent advice is given and/or a negligent action occurs, it will rarely result in a common law duty of care and settlement under FMAR regulation 9.

 Contributory negligence occurs when the person affected by the negligence or a third party contributed to the negligence.
-In such a case, if the FAO gave negligent advice and/or acted negligently, any compensation may be reduced to reflect the contributory actions of the person affected and/or the third party.
+In such a case, if DHS gave negligent advice and/or acted negligently, any compensation may be reduced to reflect the contributory actions of the person affected and/or the third party.

 The tax offset is designed to alleviate the problem of more tax being payable in the year in which the lump sum is received than would have been payable if the lump sum had been taxed in each of the years in which it had accrued.